Skip to main content

 Which score should I track to see if I am improving — net or gross?

 Gross score is the more direct measure of raw improvement over time, since your handicap itself adjusts as you improve.
-Net score is most useful specifically for comparing yourself fairly against golfers of different skill levels in a single competitive round.
+Net score is most useful in particular for comparing yourself fairly against golfers of different skill levels in a single competitive round.

 Related guides & benchmarks